joncrangle/teams-green/README.md

 ## Overview

-Teams-Green runs in the background and periodically sends key combinations (Shift+F15) to keep your Teams status from going idle.
+Teams-Green runs in the background and periodically sends a key (F15) to keep your Teams status from going idle.
 It includes optional WebSocket support for real-time status monitoring and control.

 ## Features